 In the winter of 2018, Evan sang with the Elgin Symphony in Mozart's Requiem, followed by a debut with the the Pacific Symphony as Sarastro in Die Zauberflöte.
 He goes on to perform Basilio in Il barbiere di Siviglia (role debut) with Opera North this summer.
 In the fall he will debut with the Louisville Orchestra in Mozart's Requiem, conducted by Teddy Abrams, and perform Lodovico in Otello with Austin Opera.
-The winter will see him in performances of Messiah, first with the Lexington Baroque Ensemble, and then with the Apollo Chorus at the Harris Theater in Chicago.
+The winter will see him in performances of Messiah, first with the Lexington Baroque Ensemble, then the Peoria Symphony Orchestra, and then with the Apollo Chorus at the Harris Theater in Chicago.

 In 2017, Evan made his Kennedy Center debut with the Atlanta Symphony Orchestra in performances of Creation/Creator, after having revived the work in Atlanta.
 He also appeared in recital with Robert Spano and the other soloists from Creation/Creator in a National Gallery performance entitled "Songs on Creation."
 In the spring he performed Beethoven's 9th Symphony with the Southwest Michigan Symphony Orchestra, and made his debut with the Kalamazoo Symphony Orchestra as both the Commendatore and Masetto in Don Giovanni.
 In the fall he sang Truffaldino in Ariadne auf Naxos and Warden Benton in Dead Man Walking, both with Kentucky Opera.
 He then returned to Lexington to perform Messiah with the Lexington Baroque Ensemble at Christ Church Cathedral.